 Petition to a Fatimid caliph, in Arabic script.
 The ends of ~8 lines are preserved from the upper left corner, including much of the preamble …

-Letter in Arabic, possibly from 'your father Futūḥ,' to an unidentified addressee, it seems asking him to obtain a specific prescription for one dinar and …
+Letter in Arabic, possibly from 'your father Futūḥ' (this appears at upper left a few lines down from the top) to an unidentified addressee, it …

 Recto: Letter in Arabic script to Sitt Nadd, probably from her husband.
 The writer rejoiced at the news of her deliverance (khalāṣ) (childbirth? or from …